Developer Guide

 Implementation

-classes respectively, displaying patient visit history from list of Visit
+The check command is facilitated by CheckCommand and CheckCommandParser.
+They extend the Command and Parser classes respectively, displaying patient visit history from list of Visit from the UniqueVisitList.

 -